Tales of Halloween: The Weak and the Wicked

-Alice, a sociopathic, leather-clad, pyromaniac bully, along with her lackeys Isaac and Bart, corner a trick-or-treater lost in an alleyway.
-Before Alice can extinguish her cigar on the kid's foot, she and her goons are interrupted by a teenager dressed as some sort of creature.
-The teenager hands Alice a drawing of the creature, referred to as "The Demon of All Hallows Eve", warning Alice that the Demon will "spill the blood of the wicked where the wicked have harmed the weak".
-Alice dismisses the drawing, then orders Isaac and Bart to join her in pursuing the teenager as he makes a run for it.
-The trio chase the teenager to the other side of the neighborhood, where the teen stops by a burnt-down trailer car.
-In a flashback to when Alice, Bart, and Isaac were children, it is revealed that Alice intentionally set the trailer, which the teenager used to live in, on fire, with his parents inside it.
-When the bullies show up, they recognize the teen as Jimmy Henson, before proceeding to beat him up.
-As Alice douses Jimmy in vodka and prepares to light him on fire, Bart and Isaac are suddenly pulled into the shadows by an unseen force.
-When Alice turns around, the actual Demon of All Hallow's Eve has shown up, looking exactly like Jimmy's costume (a flashback reveals that the drawing Alice dropped also contained instructions on how to summon it).
+Alice, a sociopathic pyromaniac, along with her lackeys, Isaac and Bart, corner a lost trick-or-treater, dressed as a cowboy.
+They are interrupted by a teenager dressed as some sort of creature.
+The teen hands Alice a drawing of the creature, referred to as "The Demon of All Hallows Eve", warning that the Demon will "spill the blood of the wicked where the wicked have harmed the weak".
+The trio chases the teenager and stop by a burnt-down trailer car.
+In a flashback to when Alice, Bart, and Isaac were children, it is revealed that Alice intentionally set the trailer, which the teenager used to live in, on fire, with his parents inside.

+The bullies recognize the teen as Jimmy Henson, before proceeding to beat him up.
+As Alice prepares to light him on fire, Bart and Isaac are suddenly pulled into the shadows by an unseen force.
+The actual Demon of All Hallow's Eve shows up, looking exactly like Jimmy's costume (the drawing Alice dropped contained instructions on how to summon it).
 Alice is brutally killed by the Demon, her blood violently splashing on Jimmy, who smiles in satisfaction.